comet-cc/CCA-Evaluation/README.md

 # Build & Evaluate Arm CCA

 This repository aims to provide a comprehensive, user-friendly platform for building and simulating Arm Confidential Compute Architecture (CCA) software stack.
 Instructions for building all necessary components, along with customization options, are provided.
 To emulate the CCA-supported hardware, we use
 ([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm.
 We also use [Shrinkwrap](https://shrinkwrap.docs.arm.com/en/latest/overview.html) to build the boot firmware of FVP.
-We merge Arm tracing tools with our setting to measure number of instructions executed by FVP's core during the execution of target workloads.
+We merge Arm tracing tools with our setup to measure number of instructions executed by FVP's core during the execution of target workloads.
 This repository has been only tested on a x86 host with Ubuntu 22.04.

 If you use the code/data in your research, please cite our [paper](#Paper).
 To reproduce the evaluation result of Section 4.2 and the appendix, please follow the step-by-step guide below.
 To reproduce the membership inference attack (Section 4.3), please check  [CCA-Membership-Inference](https://github.com/comet-cc/CCA-Membership-Inference).
-Further instructions are provided for the ones who wish to set up the platfrom but not reproduce the evaluation result of the paper.
+Further instructions are provided for those who wish to set up the platfrom but not reproduce the evaluation result of the paper.

 ---
 ## 1 Initialization